 (2) a.
 POSS-2 YOUNG BROTHER MONEY IX-1 1-GIVE-a.
 IX-2 IX-1 NOT.
 'Your younger brother, I would give money to.
 You, I wouldn't.' b.
-POSS-2 YOUNG BROTHER MONEY IX-1 1-GIVE-a.
+4.7 POSS-2 YOUNG BROTHER MONEY IX-1 1-GIVE-a.
 IX-2 IX-1 NOT 1-GIVE-a. c.
 POSS-2 YOUNG BROTHER MONEY IX-1 1-GIVE-a.
 IX-2 IX-1 NOT 1-GIVE-2.
 'Your younger brother, I would give money to.
 You, I wouldn't give money to.'
 (ASL, 34, 1558; 4 judgments)

-Here the verb GIVE is realized by way of a movement from the first person locus I to the third person locus I (hence: I-GIVE-I) or to the second person locus I (I-I), I (I), I are controls without ellipsis: they establish, unsurprisingly, that a second person object must trigger second person object agreement.
-But (I) a shows that under ellipsis things are different: on the assumption that the missing verb is copied from the antecedent clause, its object agreement marker can be disregarded in the elided clause, since otherwise the copied verb I-I0.
+Here the verb GIVE is realized by way of a movement from the first person locus I to the third person locus I (hence: I-GIVE-I) or to the second person locus I (I-I), I-I) are controls without ellipsis: they establish, unsurprisingly, that a second person object must trigger second person object agreement.
+But (2) a shows that under ellipsis things are different: on the assumption that the missing verb is copied from the antecedent clause, its object agreement marker can be disregarded in the elided clause, since otherwise the copied verb I-I-I0 would take a second person object argument.